-THE problem of Earth return from the Moon can be summarized as the requirement to dissipate the large amount L of kinetic energy associated with an entry vehicle on a lunar return trajectory.
-Common approaches to this problem are to use the aerodynamics of the entry vehicle to decelerate in a controlled process and/or to tailor the entry trajectory so as to dissipate energy in a benign manner.
-For the former approach, direct application of drag requires the entry vehicle to reach an appreciable level of atmospheric density, which increases the heat rate and magnitude of deceleration felt by the vehicle.
+THE problem of Earth reentry from the Moon can be summarized as the requirement to dissipate the large amount of kinetic energy associated with an entry vehicle on a lunar return trajectory.
+Two common approaches to this problem are to use the aerodynamics of the entry vehicle to decelerate in a controlled process and/or to tailor the entry trajectory so as to dissipate energy in a benign manner.
+For the former approach, direct application of drag is often insufficient until the entry vehicle reaches an appreciable level of atmospheric density, which in turn increases the heat rate and magnitude of deceleration felt by the vehicle.
 Whereas deceleration at higher altitudes and lower densities is preferable, constraints on vehicle shape and size may not allow for the large drag coefficients and reference areas required.
-However, reference area can be drastically altered through the use of an inflatable drag device commonly termed a ballute.
-Through an increase in reference area, a ballute provides several advantages during planetary entry and descent.
-By achieving improved deceleration at lower atmospheric densities the heating rates encountered can be significantly lessened.
-A large ballute also serves to increase the effective nose radius of the entry vehicle, providing further reduction in the convective heat rate, though with the potential of increasing of the radiative heat rate.
-Additionally, a ballute can expand an available entry corridor by preventing skip out at shallower flight path angles.
-These benefits have the potential to improve the mass fraction devoted to a vehicle's entry system by reducing the required heat shield mass and improving the payload volume fraction.
-Ballute technology may also provide a reasonable alternative for cases where thermal protection systems are not yet qualified or where complete elimination of TPS failure modes is desired.
+However, reference area can be drastically altered through the use of inflatable drag devices commonly called ballutes.
+Through their increased reference areas, ballutes provide several advantages during planetary entry and descent.
+By achieving improved deceleration at lower atmospheric densities the heating rates encountered by an entry vehicle can be lessened.
+Larger ballutes can serve to increase the effective nose radius of the entry vehicle, thus providing further reduction in the convective heat rate.
+Additionally, ballutes can expand an available entry corridor by preventing skip out at shallower flight path angles.
+These benefits in turn have the potential to improve the mass fraction devoted to a vehicle's entry system by reducing the required heat shield mass and improving the payload volume fraction.
+In addition, ballute technology provides a reasonable alternative for cases where thermal protection systems are not yet qualified or where complete elimination of TPS failure modes is desired.

 First theorized in the early 1960's, ballutes (from the contraction of balloon and parachute) have long been envisioned for a variety of mission concepts including aerocapture at Mars1 or Saturn's moon Titan2.
-More recently, emphasis has been placed on maturing the designs and technologies associated with deployable systems.
+More recently, emphasis has been placed on maturing the designs and technologies associated with deployable ballutes.
 Towards this end, flight demonstrations such as the IRDT-1 mission3 and the upcoming Inflatable Reentry Vehicle Experiment (IRVE) mission4 have sought to characterize the behavior of ballutes under reentry conditions.
 For a more extensive history, the reader is directed to the survey paper by Rohrschneider and Braun5.